Adventure awaits in Dorking

 On #TravelThursday I think about the different aspects of Dorking that draws visitors to our unique market town.
 As I was running through the beautiful hills this week, I was struck by how easy it is to just walk from pavement to the forest.
 One moment you could be strolling down our lovely highstreet and the next, you’re on a trail, dodging tree limbs, surrounded by gorgeous countryside.

 So if you love an outdoor adventure, look no further.
-Nestled in the Surrey Hills, Dorking has a wealth of outdoors beauty spots, hiking trails and cycling paths.
-You’re going to need your energy, you could start with a hearty breakfast at Musette Cycle Caffe, where you can hang your bike (if you’ve got one- not essential!), take a look at your maps and get a hearty breakfast inside you.
-You’re spoilt for choice though – there’s the Dorking Deli on West Street (celebrating its 6th birthday this week – with Free coffee on Friday – its annual tradition) as well as Mullins Coffee Shop set in the historic Mullins House, the only remaining Pilgrim House in the UK…and there’s Two Many Cooks on South Street.
+Nestled in the Surrey Hills, Dorking has a wealth of outdoor beauty spots, hiking trails and cycling paths.
+You’re going to need your energy, you could start with a hearty breakfast at one of our many cafes and coffee shops, like Mullins Coffee Shop set in the historic Mullins House, the only remaining Pilgrim House in the UK…or Two Many Cooks on South Street.

 Cyclists might like to head up to Box Hill, Leith Hill or onto Ranmore Common, or take your pick from the best cycling trails in Dorking.
 There’s something for all levels of experience and enthusiasm.